projectdelphai/projectdelphai.github.com/source/_posts/2013-03-15-replacing-google-reader-with-tt-rss-on-heroku.markdown

 	heroku run bash

 where you basically have a sort of ssh feature into your data in your application.
 Using this you can run the update.php file every x minutes.
+First to enable some shared libraries, run

+	heroku config:add LD_LIBRARY_PATH=/app/php/ext:/app/apache/lib

-Basically I created a bash script that says
+Then I created a bash script that says

 	#! /bin/sh
 	cd /home/<user>/path/to/ttrss/folder